The Cold Steel 97SMBWZ Black Bear Bowie Knife is a Great Compact Machete, But Not A Great Knife

 This seemed like a pretty safe test, because I have never seen Bill with a knife.
 As it turned out my assumption about the safety of my scientific test was incorrect, but my low expectations of the Black Bear Bowie from a tactical standpoint were spot on.
 Bill beat the crap out of me with his red and white cane.
 Then for good measure he ran me over a few times with his wheelchair.

-I would understand if after reading this you assumed I made up a ridiculous story to take up space due to the fact that I could not find much information to plagiarize when researching this knife, and you might be right, but you’re probably scrolling past all this anyway.
-However, I can say with a fair amount of certainty that the Black Bear Bowie may not be a good tactical knife, but it is a decent compact machete.
+I would understand if after reading this you assumed I made up a ridiculous story to take up space due to the fact that I could not find much information to plagiarize when researching this knife, and you might be right, but you’re probably scrolling past all this anyway to look at the photos.
+However, I can say with a fair amount of certainty that the Black Bear Bowie may not fit the definition of a tactical knife, but it is a decent compact machete.

 Specifications